Residential Water Treatment Devices

 Information for Manufacturers

-Device models that were requested to be dropped in the 2019 renewal AND device models that failed to submit the 2019 renewal payment have been removed from the online listing (Registered Water Treatment Devices).
+The registration renewal for calendar year 2024 is now closed.
+SWRCB staff is working on processing the applications.
+Device models that were requested to be dropped in the 2024 renewal AND device models that failed to submit the 2024 renewal payment will be removed from the online listing (Registered Water Treatment Devices).
+The updated list will be posted on March 15, 2024.

 Requirements for New Registration

-- Copy of Certificate issued by the ANSI-accredited certifying organization/laboratory.
+- A direct website link to, or an electronic copy (in PDF) of, the Certificate issued by the ANSI-accredited certifying organization/laboratory.

-- Performance Data Sheet (PDS) including following info:
+- A direct website link to, or an electronic copy (in PDF) of, the Performance Data Sheet (PDS) including following info:

 - The name, address, and telephone number, and Internet Web site address, if any, of the manufacturer.
 This is meant to be contact information for the consumer.